Calm-Solutions-LTD/Calm-POS/plan.md

     *   Easier development of alternative frontends (e.g., native mobile apps) in the future.
     *   Ability to offer the API to third-party developers or for custom integrations by clients.
     *   Better testability of backend logic.

+### 4.8.
+POS/KDS Application Access Model

+*   **4.8.1.
+Unified Access Point:** The POS and KDS applications are accessed via specific URL paths from the main domain (e.g., `calmpos.com/pos/`, `calmpos.com/kds/`) rather than subdomains.
+These paths serve a client-side Single Page Application (SPA).
+*   **4.8.2.
+Terminal Provisioning & Identity:**
+    *   Each physical POS terminal or KDS display unit (or its browser instance) must be "provisioned" once.
+    *   During provisioning (done by an Organization Admin via the main dashboard or a special setup flow on the terminal itself), the terminal is assigned a unique `Terminal ID` and associated with a specific `Organization` and `Location`.
+    *   This `Terminal ID` is stored locally on the terminal (e.g., browser's `localStorage`) and registered on the backend.
+    *   The POS/KDS SPA uses this `Terminal ID` to establish its operational context (which organization it belongs to) without requiring manual organization selection at login.
+*   **4.8.3.
+Staff Authentication at Terminal:**
+    *   For daily use, staff (cashiers, waiters) log into the POS SPA using their X-digit PIN or by scanning an RFID card/fob.
+    *   The SPA sends the PIN/RFID data along with the `Terminal ID` to a dedicated API endpoint.
+    *   The backend validates the credentials against users *within the organization associated with the `Terminal ID`*.
+    *   Upon successful authentication, the API issues a short-lived API token (e.g., JWT) that the SPA uses for subsequent requests during that session.
+*   **4.8.4.
+Quick Lock/Logout:** The POS SPA will feature configurable automatic quick lock/logout after inactivity or key actions, and a manual logout option, returning the interface to the PIN entry screen for security and efficiency on shared terminals.

 ## 5. User SaaS Flow